 Stay connected to your work and community

 Since dedicating her career to communities through real estate financing, Christina Fenwick, vice president and relationship manager in the commercial real estate group, has found that diving into work that fulfills you both personally and professionally goes a long way in establishing and maintaining motivation.
-One of her most inspirational quotes is:
+One of her most inspirational quotes to reference is:

 “Finally, I truly believe that each of us must find meaning in our work.
 The best work happens when you know that it’s not just work, but something that will improve other people’s lives.” – Satya Nadella, CEO of Microsoft

-Shanee Kimber, vice president and small business specialist, works to empower women not just at work but throughout the entire community.
+Shanee’ Kimber, vice president and small business specialist, works to empower women not just at work but throughout the entire community.
 She holds seats on nine boards, five committees and a variety of organizations, including the Women’s Employment Network, Money Smart Kansas City, and Heartland Black Chamber of Commerce.
 At UMB, she launched a series that brings community members together to acknowledge and address the different struggles of minority and women-owned businesses.
 The Undivided Attention series brings together diverse Kansas City small business owners in a variety of industries and gives them attention, insight and resources.

 “My volunteer work is not just because of my job but rather is a part of who I am as a person.
-No matter my job title, I will always remain dedicated to the members of the Kansas City community.” – Shanee Kimber
+No matter my job title, I will always remain dedicated to the members of the Kansas City community.” – Shanee’ Kimber

 Foster diversity, equity and inclusion in the workplace